Skip to main content

 Students from non-European countries will need a visa in order to enter Europe and start their first year of study.
 Despite the Schengen zone and general harmonisation of regulations regarding movement within the European Union, it is important to understand that most visa issues are under competence of national states and therefore there are no single regulations and requirements for all European countries.
 Please consult the European Union Immigration Portal to clarify whether you need a visa.

-Once you are admitted to the IMBRSea program, you should start the procedures to obtain the necessary visa in your home country in the embassy/consulate of the respective European country (Belgium, Spain, France, Ireland, Italy or Portugal).
+Once you are admitted to the IMBRSea program, you should start the procedures to obtain the necessary student visa in your home country in the embassy/consulate of the respective European country (Belgium, Spain, France, Ireland, Italy or Portugal).
 You will receive the required admission letters from the central IMBRSea coordination office:

 • Official admission letter signed by the coordinator stating in which university you will start

-• A copy of your insurance contract
+• A copy of your insurance contract (only for Erasmus-scholarship holders or self-paying students that acquire the travel&health insurance through IMBRSea

 Non-European nationals who are holders of a residence permit and/or long stay visa of a Schengen area country can travel to another Schengen area country for three months per six-month period.
 However, you must be able to: